This blog may contain affiliate links. Read our disclosure policy for more info.

 7. Eat Roti at Pradeep Restaurant

-Eating Roti is something you simply must do while you’re traveling in Sri Lanka.
-But not all Roti is as good as the next, and after traveling in Sri Lanka for a month and eating A TON of Roti, I must say that none is quite as good as the Roti served at Pradeep Restaurant.
+Eating Roti is something you must do while you’re traveling in Sri Lanka.
+But not all Roti is as good as the next.
+However, after traveling in Sri Lanka for a month and eating A TON of Roti, I must say that none is quite as good as the Roti served at Pradeep Restaurant in Sigiriya.

 8. Stay overnight in a Treehouse

 For a unique alternative to a hotel or guesthouse, stay in a treehouse!
 There are a few places in Sigiriya that offer this opportunity and it is one way to have a real jungle experience.

 Some of the most highly recommended treehouse accommodations in Sigiriya include: